KarenZhangatUW/CSE517-Final-Project/README.md

 Benchmark_Models.py

-Python codes for implementing the benchmark models for classification including SVM(unigram), SVM(TF-IDF), SVM(GloVe), Naive Bayesian(TF-IDF), and Logistic Regression(TF-IDF)
+Python codes for implementing the benchmark models for classification including SVM(unigram), SVM(TF-IDF), SVM(GloVe), Naive Bayesian(TF-IDF), and Logistic Regression(TF-IDF) on the data set in the paper

 Bert_based_implicit_hate_classif...

 Python (Google Colab) codes for implementing the BERT model for classification

+dataset2.py

+Python codes for implementing the benchmark models for classification including SVM(unigram), SVM(TF-IDF), SVM(GloVe) on the extra data set